What is PSD2 & SCA?

 Pre Authentication payment gateways such as CyberSource, Windcave (formerly Payment Express) or Adyen require the end-customer to be actively on the session to validate SCA through 3D Secure.
 Because of this requirement certain workflows aren’t supported because they do not involve the end-customer being on the session.

 - If the card collection, passing the full credit card details, is happening through the API (including new signups and card updates), the end-customer is not actively on the session, so this method for card collection is not supported.

-- If the card collection is happening through the Chargify admin user interface, the end-customer is not actively on the session, so this method for card collection is not supported.
+- If the card collection is happening through the Advanced Billing admin user interface, the end-customer is not actively on the session, so this method for card collection is not supported.

 It is recommended to make use of the Public Signup Pages for new signups, and self-service pages or Billing Portal for card updates.
 If you wish to continue using the API or user interface for signups, you will want to adjust your flow to sign the end-customer up to a no-cost/free product that doesn’t require card collection, collect their card through a self-service page or Billing Portal, and then perform migration to charge them for the product.